 Weekend Farmers Market

 I like to listen to Valerie Jardin’s Podcast: Hit The Streets.
 Last weeks episode, My Shot List with Ralph Velasco talked about photographing off a shot list.
-Shot list like: make a list of topics or categories you would like to cover for a certain project.
-Like a vacation destination, your home town etc. He also created an iOS app for this.
-That’s what I did for my home town, I created such a list.
+A shot list like: make a list of topics or categories you would like to cover for a certain project.
+Like a vacation destination, your hometown etc. He also created an iOS app for this.
+That’s what I did for my hometown, I created such a list.
 It can be a useful tool if things seem kind of blah.
 You know your town, been to many locations so many times, nothing left to photograph.
-With a shot list I feel I can look at things a bit differently, or try something new.
+With a shot list, I feel I can look at things a bit differently, or try something new.

 I like to bring one lens only when I’m out and about, especially when I stay local and can come back another time.
 This time I took my 23mm lens, which is 35mm in “full frame” terms.
 It is a nice focal length.
 Not too wide, but still wide enough to capture the surroundings.